etienne/pochour-meta/README.md

 Bugs
 ====
-- Fix non-clickable comment section
+- Elements in the comments section are unclickable
+- Epithet votes cannot be added

 Thoughts to be had
 ==================